osohq/oso/docs/content/python/guides/roles/getting-started.md

 ### Assigning roles to users

-Now we've configured roles and setup our policy.
+Now we've configured roles and set up our policy.
 For users to have access, we must assign them to roles.

 We do this by writing an `actor_has_role_for_resource` rule.